 Heritage Care Center is in Saint Louis, Missouri.
 This city is one of the largest cities in the country with has 927,396 people.
 This nursing home received an F, which is really a bottom of the barrel score in our grading scheme.
-Fortunately, if you aren't impressed with this facility, there are countless other options available in this city.
+If you aren't happy with this facility's overall grade, you should be able to find a better option in Saint Louis.
+The city has at least 10 other nursing homes.
 We would not blame you if you are ready to stop reading and find another facility.
 However, if you want to learn more about this facility's category grades, we will discuss inspections in the next paragraph.

 Heritage Care Center

 - Nursing Home

 Get pricing and details on Saint Louis senior living options.Get Pricing